Amazon CloudFront vs. Cloudflare

 Amazon CloudFront and Cloudflare are extremely helpful options.
 Ultimately, the best choice depends on your specific business needs.
 As you’ve seen, there are important differences between the two services.
 So, to select the CDN service that best suits your business model, you’ll want to accurately and thoroughly understand the benefits and capabilities of both options.

 If you’re still feeling uncertain, both services offer free tiers.
-This means that you don’t have to spend a cent to determine which option better handles your website’s traffic spikes, improves its speed and performance, or gives you peace of mind knowing your site has more robust security.
+This means you don’t have to spend a cent on either service to determine which option better handles your website’s traffic spikes, improves its speed and performance, or gives you peace of mind knowing your site has more robust security.

 If you opt for Amazon CloudFront, you can also turn to Mission for a special private pricing agreement.
 Mission provides a team of dedicated Cloud Analysts who provide valuable cost recommendations and ongoing cost optimization.
 This case study demonstrates how Mission can help you maximize your CDN service with Amazon CloudFront.
 Explore the Mission website to learn how you can benefit from our expertise in various AWS cost savings methodologies, such as leveraging AWS spot instances, RIs, and autoscaling.